willothy/sesh/MANUAL.md

 Fuzzy select a session to attach to [alias: f]

+Opens a fuzzy selection window provided by the dialoguer crate.
+Type to fuzzy find files, or use the Up/Down arrows to navigate.
+Press Enter to confirm your selection, or Escape to cancel.

 **Usage:** `sesh select`

 ## `sesh detach`

-Detach the current session or the specified session [alias: d]
+Detach from a session [alias: d]

+If no session is specified, detaches from the current session (if it exists).
+Otherwise, detaches the specified session from its owning client.

 **Usage:** `sesh detach [SESSION]`